-Established in 1998, LOST HORSE PRESS—a nonprofit independent press—publishes poetry titles, and makes available other fine contemporary literature through cultural, educational and publishing programs and activities.
-Lost Horse Press is dedicated to works—often ignored by conglomerate publisher—which are so much in danger of vanishing into obscurity in what has become the age of chain stores and mass appeal food, movies, art and books.
+Established in 1998, Lost Horse Press—a nonprofit independent press—publishes poetry titles by emerging as well as established poets, and makes available other fine contemporary literature through cultural, educational and publishing programs and activities.
+Lost Horse Press is dedicated to works—often ignored by conglomerate publishers—which are so much in danger of vanishing into obscurity in what has become the age of chain stores and mass appeal food, movies, art and books.

-LOST HORSE PRESS is now accepting submissions for the Idaho Prize for Poetry 2017.
+LOST HORSE PRESS is now accepting submissions for the Idaho Prize for Poetry 2018.
 All US poets are eligible!
-Entries must be postmarked by 15 May 2017, winners will be announced by 15 August 2017.
-The contest carries a $1000 cash prize, plus publication by Lost Horse Press.
-An entry fee of $25—check or money order—must accompany the mailed manuscript, or $28.00 via PayPal if you chose to submit your manuscript online using Submittable.com.
-The 2017 Final Judge will be announced at a later date.
+Entries must be postmarked by 15 May 2018, winners will be announced by 15 August 2018.
+The contest carries a $1000 cash prize, 20 comp author copies, plus publication by Lost Horse Press.
+An entry fee of $28.00 via PayPal will be charged when you submit your manuscript online using Submittable.com.
+The 2018 Final Judge is Piotr Florczyk.

-The winner of the 2016 Idaho Prize for Poetry, selected by Gary Lilley, is Essy Stone with her manuscript, What It Done to Us.
+The winner of the 2017 Idaho Prize for Poetry, selected by Robert Wrigley, is Erica Funkhouser with her manuscript, POST & RAIL.

 [ganbatte] by Sarah Kortemeier